Wait. Not one of our favorite words, right? Certainly not one of mine.

 Unfortunately, waiting is a part of life.
-We wait in line at the grocery store, at the bank, and in the drive-thru at a fast-food restaurant.
-We wait as our call is put on hold.
-We wait for the check to come in the mail and for that special item to go on sale.
+I find myself waiting in line at the grocery store, at the bank, and in the drive-thru at a fast-food restaurant.
+I wait as my call is put on hold.
+Many times I wait for the check to come in the mail and for that special item to go on sale.

-Sometimes our waiting goes deeper and becomes more intense.
+But sometimes the waiting goes deeper and becomes more intense.
 We find ourselves in a season of transition that creates confusion and ambiguity.
-It can be quite unsettling.
-We are in an area between one point in time and another.
+It can be quite unsettling as we struggle to decide which direction we should go.
+We are locked in an area between one point in time and another.
 This is called liminal space.
 A threshold.
 The time between what was and what will be.
 A place of waiting and not knowing.

 For most of us, this place is uncomfortable.
 But one writer says this liminal space is where all transformation takes place—but only when we learn to wait and let it form us.